SAP-samples/teched2023-DA261/exercises/ex3/README.md

 Inactive as the predefined start date hasn’t yet arrived.
 The process and the tasks (based on dependencies – represented through arrows linking the tasks in the Gantt chart).

-130. Select the General Task in the task list and activate the Details side panel.
+130. Select the General Task (**2023 Annual Sales Plan - United States General Task** in the image below) in the task list and activate the Details side panel.

 <img src="./images/image19.png" style="width:700px;height:410px;" />